 Les Invalides is a building complex with three major parts.
 This guide deals with the church of Les Invalides.

-Les Invalides history
+Church of Les Invalides history

-Why visit Les Invalides ?
+Why visit Church of Les Invalides ?

-Les Invalides location
+Church of Les Invalides location

 Les Invalides is located in central Paris, France.
 Les Invalides is located in central Paris, in the 7th arrondissement, and thereby easily accessed by foot.
 If you want travel by metro, the best stations to get off at is La Tour-Maubourg (8) or Varenne (13).